paulbarmstrong/bucket-with-objects-cdk/README.md

 ### About

-BucketWithObjects is a CDK construct representing a bucket and the objects within it.
+ManagedObjectsBucket is a CDK construct representing a bucket and the objects within it.
 It extends the Bucket construct.

 Objects can be defined by:
 1. An Asset, by calling addObjectsFromAsset.